 - Extends your color further without affecting acrylic stability

-- Lowers viscosity of heavier body paints, giving increased flow
+- Increases viscosity of soft body paints, giving a thicker consistency

 - Increases surface gloss, color depth and transparency